Ann-Geo/Mez/README.md

 - Run Edge node broker (ENB), go run ENB/main.go
 - Run Subscriber, go run test_pgms/subscribe_c/main.go
 - Run publisher, go run test_pgms/publish/main.go
-- In case controller flag is enabled (details given below), run the controller, go run Controller/main.go
+- In case latency controller flag is enabled (details given below), run the controller, go run Controller/main.go

 Flags
-- -c => to enable control action (makes sense only if ESB and ENB are deployed on two separate physical nodes and communicate through WiFi)
+- -c => to enable latency controller (makes sense only if ESB and ENB are deployed on two separate physical nodes and communicate through WiFi)
     - 1 to enable controller, default value is 0
 - -p => to enable persistence for the brokers
     - specify path to a directory, by default persistence is disabled